odino/odino.github.com/source/_posts/2018-09-14-security-hardening-http-cookies.markdown

-As we've seen earlier in this series, XSS attacks allow a malicious user to execute arbitrary JavaScript on a page: considering that you could read the contents of the cookie jar with a simple `document.cookie`, this means that protecting our cookies from untrusted JavaScript access is a very important aspect of hardening cookies from a security standpoint.
+As we've seen earlier in this series, XSS attacks allow a malicious user to execute arbitrary JavaScript on a page: considering that you could read the contents of the cookie jar with a simple `document.cookie`, protecting our cookies from untrusted JavaScript access is a very important aspect of hardening cookies from a security standpoint.